canjs/can-define/docs/define.md

 @module {function} can-define
-@description Define observable properties and their behavior.
+@description Exports the `can.define` method that defines observable properties and their behavior.

 @signature `can.define(prototype, propDefinitions)`